 - Pain in the groin

 Your doctors and orthopedic surgeons will inquire about your symptoms (what they are and when they started) and then they will conduct a physical examination.
 They will also use diagnostic imaging testing such as X-rays, CT scans and MRIs to examine the hip joint and surrounding area to identify the source of your soreness.

-Treatment may include partial or total hip replacement, physical therapy, chiropractic adjustments, exercise therapy, and neurological treatment to address nerve pain and medication.
+Treatment for hip pain after a car accident may include partial or total hip replacement, physical therapy, chiropractic adjustments, exercise therapy, and neurological treatment to address nerve pain and medication.

 What to do if you suffered hip pain after a car accident

 - Get treatment as soon as possible.
 When it comes to treating these injuries, the sooner a person begins treatment, the better the chances are that they will make a good recovery.
 As a personal injury lawyer, I always advise people that the sooner they can get the necessary and appropriate medical care, the sooner they can get back on the road to good health.

 - Get a referral to an orthopedic surgeon whose specialty includes evaluating, diagnosing and caring for people suffering from hip pain after a car accident.
 This type of injury is often misdiagnosed.
 Many family doctors and chiropractors erroneously believe the pain to be referred pain from a low back injury or a knee injury that causes gait changes.
 If you are having soreness and discomfort, ask your doctor for a referral to a specialist and to consider an MRI.
 Your doctors cannot help treat your injury until they know what is causing your pain and symptoms.